-Under Trump, coronavirus scientists can speak — as long as they toe the line
+Under Trump, coronavirus scientists can speak — as long as they mostly toe the line

 “He’s broken every rule of maintaining public trust, if you’re trying to do crisis communications for the entire public,” the adviser said, speaking anonymously to share a candid assessment.
 “I’m not sure that is what he’s trying to do.”

-Health and Human Services Secretary Alex Azar, who once led the coronavirus response meetings as chairman of the task force, now attends only some in person.
-Late last month, he called into a meeting after President Trump enacted the Defense Production Act, saying he was unaware and asking for specifics.
+Health and Human Services Secretary Alex Azar, who once led the coronavirus response meetings as chairman of the task force, attends most in person but sometimes attends via phone or teleconference.
+An HHS spokeswoman said other officials also sometimes attend remotely.

 The White House also recently installed Michael Caputo, a longtime Trump loyalist, to run communications at HHS.